Double check that the application is completed with all

 Directors must attend all Board: strategic planning sessions,

 orientations and retreats,

 Board Meetings, Special Meetings, and Emergency Meetings.

-at least three (3) events a semester hosted on behalf of
+an events hosted on behalf of their representative

 Each Director will be responsible for maintaining and

 updating (at least twice a semester) their ASI bulletin board in

 their respective academic college.
 In addition, the Director of